 Historical Reference Guides

 It’s a good idea if you don’t have a study Bible (or even if you do) to have some sort of book that tells you a little bit about the history of whatever you’re studying.
 While there are lots of internet resources for that, it’s important (as always) to make sure the information you find is actually credible.

 It’s probably best to find a book that you like on Biblical history, arranged in the same order as the books of the Bible.
-My study Bibles do a great job of breaking down the history of each time period for me, so I usually don’t search out extra information.

 If you do decide to go the online route, Bible Study Tools has a list of resources they recommend that you can find here.